Sharon is a human resources manager with a passion for reading, research, hanging out in her own backyard.

-Building a small backyard patio by using simple patio design ideas is much easier than you think.
-It doesn't matter the size of your yard; you can create a small corner sitting area that is the perfect place to relax and unwind.
+Building a small backyard patio with simple patio design ideas is much easier than you think.
+It doesn't matter the size of your yard; you can still create a corner sitting area that is the perfect place to relax and unwind.

 Creating an outdoor space is a very economical and cost-effective way to enjoy a "staycation."
 If you are not familiar with the term "staycation," it basically means taking your vacation at home locally, and that can be as local as your own backyard!
 Relaxing in your outdoor oasis eliminates the stress of traveling to other locations.
 There are no planes, trains, or automobiles to drive or catch.

 We tend to spend our precious vacation time in transit, and it is also costly.
 Don't forget about all the stress of preparation; there are no bags to pack when you relax at home and no stress thinking about what you may have forgotten to pack either!

 How do you create this oasis?
 A first step is to investigate the many cheap patio ideas that are outlined in this article.
 Deciding on the material you would like for your patio is key, and it is as easy as a trip to your local home improvement center.